 That’s how I feel, restless.

-Now I am coming out of the baby stage.
+Now I am coming out of the baby stage (the kids are 1, 3 and 4 now!).
 It feels like a new horizon in how I get to mother and live each day.
-I don’t want to live it on autopilot like I did for so long of my life.
+I don’t want to live it on autopilot as I did for so long of my life.

 There are so many things I want to do.
 But I feel this tension of being at home with small kids and trying so so hard to just get a little bit done each day without the luxury of time.
-At the same time being the mom I want my kids to remember.
+At the same time being the mom that I AM, the mom I want my kids to remember.

 I know being a stay at home mom is something I signed for.
 But I desperately want 33 to be a year of progress, of purpose, of helping people, of changing more than just diapers.
 Maybe I feel like this is bigger than me.